singnet/das-query-engine/docs/DAS-Overview.md

-This is why DAS is not just a Data Access Object or a database interface layer but rather a more complex OpenCog Hyperon's component that abstracts not only data modeling/access itself but also several other algorithms that are closely related to the way AI agents manipulates information.
+This is why DAS is not just a Data Access Object or a database interface layer but rather a more complex OpenCog Hyperon's component that abstracts not only data modeling/access itself but also several other algorithms that are closely related to the way AI agents manipulate information.

 ## DAS' Components